-a great asset for Your Majesty are the abundance and quality of timber, pitch, and tar in American islands and continent […] and it is a great advantage because if [ships] built in Europe last twelve to fifteen years, [American ones] go on for 30, being made with the hardiest cedar and other superior woods; this also means that they need less maintenance and repairs.
-That is apart from the fact that in combat cedar absorbs bullets without splintering, which in European ships kills and wound many.
+a great asset for Your Majesty is the abundance and quality of timber, pitch, and tar in American islands and continent […] and it is a great advantage because if [ships] built in Europe last twelve to fifteen years, [American ones] go on for 30, being made with the hardiest cedar and other superior woods; this also means that they need less maintenance and repairs.
+That is apart from the fact that in combat cedar absorbs bullets without splintering, which in European ships kills and wounds many.